 - Please note that the pathway is one-way only

 - Albeit in rare cases, when the electricity in the cave is disrupted due to reasons such as lightning, the emergency power generator will be switched on automatically.
-So if this ever happens to you when you are in the cave, please stay low and wait patiently.
-The light will be back on very soon
+So if this ever happens to you in the cave, please stay low and wait patiently.
+The light will be back on very soon.

 - You can rent out a helmet with a 500 yen deposit that will be returned to you from where the ticket vending machine is

 The Names of the Stalactite in Ikuradō Cave